nicor88/nicor88/README.md

 ### Hello

 I'm Nicola (he/him).
 I'm a Cloud Data Engineer, mostly focused on AWS.
-I'm experienced on both analytics engines (Snowflake, Redshift) and data-lakes architectures.
+I'm experienced on working with data architectures that involve the usage of anyltics engines, or data-lakes.

 ## Expertise